rbanffy/li_classic_share/README.md

 # LinkedIn Classic Share

-Browser plugin that allows one to share using the classic LinkedIn interface.
+Browser extension that allows one to share using the classic LinkedIn interface.

 Since LinkedIn's recent site redesign, it became difficult to share to groups, Twitter and contacts at the same time.
 With this browser